Get ready for winter 2026!

 Michael Clifford continued as the club's auditor throughout, reappointed at every AGM in this batch of records.

 The season immediately following that changeover was not an easy one.
-The Sydney Olympics drew visitors away from the mountains that September, and Kalymaro's accommodation income for the year came in well down — the newsletter noted receipts of around $21,000 for the year against $38,000 the year before.
+The Sydney Olympics drew visitors away from the mountains that September, and Kalymaro's accommodation income for the year came in well down on the year before.
 At the same AGM, the outgoing President had already flagged a more serious, longer-running problem: stonework on the 1980s extension was failing, water was getting into places it shouldn't, and a fair amount of money was going to be needed to put things right.

 That problem had, in fact, already started to bite.
 Earlier in 2000, Bellevarde Constructions had quoted $13,000–$15,000 to fix the failing stone cladding — stones were coming loose near where people walked.
 The Board could only afford to do the safety-critical part straight away, which came in at around $6,260.
 In the course of that work, the builder found a support beam under the verandah rotted through by water penetration, with no damp course ever having been installed.
 It was shored up with steel props to get through the 2000 season, and the newsletter was candid with members that this was very much a stopgap rather than a fix.